Music Institute of Chicago Chorale

 Under the leadership of Conductor Daniel Wallenberg, the Chorale has developed a wide range of repertoire, including motets, madrigals, part-songs, folk songs, and larger choral-orchestral works by Bach, Beethoven, Haydn, Mozart, Durufle, and many others.
 Throughout the years, the Chorale has collaborated with local choirs and symphony orchestras and has produced two fully costumed Elizabethan madrigal dinners.
 In addition, the Chorale has collaborated several times with the Music Institute’s voice faculty for concerts of opera and Broadway music.

-For more information about becoming a member of the Music Institute of Chicago Chorale, please email Evanston Campus Director, Patrick O'Malley, or call 847.905.1500, ext.
-100.
+For questions about the Music Institute of Chicago Chorale, please email Evanston Campus Director, Patrick O'Malley, or call 847.905.1500, ext.
+101.

 About Conductor Daniel Wallenberg